cmhughes/latexindent.pl/documentation/sec-default-user-local.rst

 -  it finds another ``namedGroupingBracesBrackets`` but this time called ``node`` with argument ``[below,align=left,scale=0.5]``

-Referencing :numref:`lst:commandCodeBlocks`, \*amalgamate feature in commandCodeBlocks, we see that the first field in the ``stringsAllowedBetweenArguments`` is ``amalgamate`` and is set to ``1`` by default.
+Referencing :numref:`lst:commandCodeBlocks`, , we see that the first field in the ``stringsAllowedBetweenArguments`` is ``amalgamate`` and is set to ``1`` by default.
 This is for users who wish to specify their settings in multiple YAML files.
 For example, by using the settings in either :numref:`lst:amalgamate-demo` or:numref:\ ``lst:amalgamate-demo1`` is equivalent to using the settings in :numref:`lst:amalgamate-demo2`.

--3.5cm-1.5cm

  .. literalinclude:: demonstrations/amalgamate-demo.yaml
  	:caption: ``amalgamate-demo.yaml``